Wesley Service Scholarship

 - Selected common readings regarding service

-- Your participation in a peer group to reflect on your experiences
+- Participation in a peer group to reflect on experiences

 Iowa College AmeriCorps Program (ICAP)

-Simpson College has partnered with the Iowa College AmeriCorps Program (ICAP), which offers an education award of $1132 from the Corporation for National and Community Service (CNCS) in return for 300 hours of community service in a calendar year!
+Simpson College has partnered with the Iowa College AmeriCorps Program (ICAP), which offers an education award from the Corporation for National and Community Service (CNCS) in return for community service.

 Additionally, RLC sponsors Alternative Fall and Spring Break trips each year.
 The Alternative Break Program is a student-run organization dedicated to providing Simpson students the opportunity to travel as members of an intentional community of service such that they may experience new perspectives, develop leadership skills, and practice cooperation through educational and hands-on community service during college breaks.
 Thanks to RLC subsidization and student fundraising, these mission trips are available to students at a very low-cost.
 Interested in proposing a trip, contact Smith Chapel at 961-1610.